-Emma Scholey
+Dr Emma Scholey

-I am a final year PhD student in Psychology at the Motivation and Social Neuroscience lab based at the Centre for Human Brain Health, University of Birmingham.
+I am a postdoctoral researcher in the Motivation and Social Neuroscience lab based at the Centre for Human Brain Health, University of Birmingham.
+I examine the behavioural, computational and neural mechanisms underlying human decision-making, learning and motivation.

 My research explores how people decide when to commit to an opportunity or forego it, especially when these opportunities require physical effort to pursue.
 I study the brain anatomy and dopaminergic mechanisms that contribute to how we learn about the opportunity costs of the environment, and how this influences our motivation.